ExPO-HM: Learning to Explain-then-Detect for Hateful Meme Detection: ExPO-HM Methodology

 \subsection{Conditional Decision Entropy}

-The reasoning quality is difficult to optimize in hateful meme detection, as there is no reliable reward model due to the scarce taionale corpora and subjectuive human judgements.
+The reasoning quality is difficult to optimize in hateful meme detection, as there is no reliable reward model due to the scarce \rebuttal{rationale} corpora and \rebuttal{subjective} human judgements.
 To address this, we propose Conditional Decision Entropy (CDE) as a proxy measure.
 The principle of CDE is straightforward: good reasoning should lead to a sharp and correct decision, while poor reasoning produces confusion.

 \paragraph{CDE Definition.} For an input $\mathbf{x}$, the LMM $\pi_\theta$ generates an explanation and decision response $\mathbf{y} = (\mathbf{e}, d) \sim \pi_\theta(\cdot \mid \mathbf{x})$ in the format of Eq.~\ref{eq:output_w_reasoning}, where the final decision is sampled conditioned on the explanation and input $d \sim \pi_\theta(\cdot \mid \mathbf{e}, \mathbf{x})$.
 We define CDE as the entropy of the decision \emph{conditioned on} the produced explanation: